a1012/Hotel-Rating-Prediction/deployment - docker/Readme.txt

 4)Create a folder called templates and add reviewdata.html (though templates folder has been already provided.So it can be just copied and pasted)
 5)Finally,run prediction.py-This will make an API call and host a user-interface where a user can add hotel review and prediction will be given.

-NOTE: Model.pkl is not added as it is very big file.If model.pkl cannot be created due to reason then you can download it from this link :"https://drive.google.com/open?id=1rXq3UrNbwy81MRFtMBZ-OxXY8dcAdTg9"
+NOTE: Model.pkl is not added as it is very big file.If model.pkl cannot be created due to any reason then you can download it from this link :"https://drive.google.com/open?id=1rXq3UrNbwy81MRFtMBZ-OxXY8dcAdTg9"